hexatomic/hexatomic/docs/dev/src/development/automated-tests/README.md

 ![Run UI tests configuration](launch-ui-tests.png)

 This will open an actual Hexatomic window where the user interactions are executed automatically.
-During the tests, don't interact with your computer (switching windows, moving the mouse, etc.) on your own to avoid any interference with the automatic tests.
+During the tests, don't interact with your computer (switching windows, moving the mouse, etc.) to avoid any interference with the automatic tests.